 - d.
 Additional Requirements.
 The division may impose additional requirements or modify requirements based on site-specific conditions, population density or special circumstances. - 5.
 Submission.
-The H2S contingency plan shall be submitted to the division electronically in a form that is compatible with the division's systems and to the local emergency planning committee no later than 180 days following submission of the radius of exposure required in Subsection D of this Section.
+The H2S contingency plan shall be submitted to the division and made available to the local emergency planning committee no later than 180 days following submission of the radius of exposure required in Subsection D of this Section.
 The H2S contingency plan may be submitted separately or along with the application for permit to drill (APD). - 6.
 Failure to Submit Plan.
-Failure to submit an H2S contingency plan when required may result in denial of an application for permit to drill, cancellation of an allowable or other appropriate enforcement action. - 7.
+Failure to submit an $H_2S$ contingency plan when required may result in denial of an application for permit to drill that well, , cancellation of an allowable for that well or the applicable lease, or other appropriate enforcement action. - 7.
 Annual Review, Amendment.
-The person, operator or facility shall review the $H_2S$ contingency plan on an annual basis or earlier if activation of a plan reveals a deficiency.
-The person, operator or facility shall submit any amendments to the division electronically in a form that is compatible with the division's systems and to the local emergency planning committee. - 8.
+The person, operator or facility shall review the H2S contingency plan on an annual basis or earlier if activation of a plan reveals a deficiency.
+The person, operator or facility shall submit any amendments to the division and, where applicable, to the local emergency planning committee. - 8.
 Retention and On-Site Inspection.
-An H2S contingency plan shall be reasonably accessible in the event of a release and maintained on file at all times and shall be available for inspection by the Division during normal business hours. - 9.
+An $H_2S$ contingency plan shall be reasonably accessible in the event of a release and maintained on file at all times and shall be available for inspection by the Division-during normal business hours. - 9.
 Activation Levels.
-The $H_2S$ contingency plan shall be activated in the event of a release of a potentially hazardous volume of $H_2S$ above the respective thresholds (i.e. 300 ppm radius at any public road, 100 ppm radius at any public area, etc.) or if a sustained concentration of $H_2S$ exceeds 50 ppm at the property line of any facility, well or operation. - F. Protection from Hydrogen Sulfide During Drilling, Workover and Servicing Operations. - 1.
+The H2S contingency plan shall be activated in the event of a release of a potentially hazardous volume of H2S above the respective thresholds (i.e. 500 ppm radius at any public road, 100 ppm radius at any public area, etc.) or if a sustained concentration of H2S exceeds 50 ppm at the property line of any facility, well or operation. - F. Protection from Hydrogen Sulfide During Drilling, Workover and Servicing Operations. - 1.
 API Standards.
-All drilling, completion, workover and well servicing operations shall be conducted with due consideration to the guidelines published by the API entitled "Recommended Practice for Oil and Gas Well Servicing and Workover Operations Involving Hydrogen Sulfide," RP-68, and "Recommended Practices for Safe Drilling of Wells Containing Hydrogen Sulfide," RP-49, most recent edition. - 2.
-Minimum Standards.
-At a minimum, and possibly in addition to the foregoing API standards, each drilling, completion, workover and well servicing operation shall also be conducted in accordance with the following: - a.
-Before Commencing Operations.
-The person, operator or facility shall complete an H2S contingency plan, where required, before commencement of operations.
-In addition, hydrogen sulfide training shall be completed and all related safety equipment and warning systems shall be operational before commencement of operations.
+All drilling, completion, workover and well servicing operations shall be conducted with due consideration to the guidelines published by the API entitled "Recommended Practice for Oil and Gas Well Servicing and Workover Operations Involving Hydrogen Sulfide," RP-68, and "Recommended Practices for Safe Drilling of Wells Containing Hydrogen Sulfide," RP-49, most recent edition.